The official blog of the Lung Institute.

 The ability to transplant organs is one of the greatest medical innovations.
 Though it affords people a new lease on life, it wasn’t immediately accepted by traditional society.
 Job van Meekeren, a Dutch physician, recorded the first documented successful bone transplant, using bone from a dog’s skull to fix a defect in a Russian soldier’s skull.
 The Russian Orthodox Church condemned the transplant as unnatural.
 It wasn’t until 1990 that the Roman Catholic Church openly supported organ transplant as, according to then-Pope John Paul II, the ultimate expression of love and charity towards humanity.

-Some day, organs and other tissue grown from our own stem cells may be in wide use.
+Some day, organs and other tissue grown from our own cells may be in wide use.
 But in the meantime, whether or not to become a donor remains one of the most important choices we will ever make as individuals.

 Twenty-four million U.S. adults have evidence of impaired lung function, indicating a probable COPD diagnosis.
 The Centers for Disease Control and Prevention (CDC) reports that 12.7 million U.S. adults were estimated to have COPD in 2011.
 These numbers have only grown.